monstrodopantano/codeigniter-ion-auth-doctrine/README.md

 ## How to change project

-* Permission 777 folder /path/to/codeigniter/application/Proxies
+* Create folder and define permission 777 /path/to/codeigniter/application/Proxies

 * Change file /path/to/codeigniter/application/autoload.php